Pompeii: In popular culture

 The 1954 film Journey to Italy, starring George Sanders and Ingrid Bergman, includes a scene at Pompeii in which they witness the excavation of a cast of a couple who perished in the eruption.

 Pompeii was the setting for the British comedy television series Up Pompeii! and the movie of the series.
 Pompeii also featured in the second episode of the fourth season of revived BBC science fiction series Doctor Who, named "The Fires of Pompeii", which featured Caecilius as a character.

 The rock band Pink Floyd filmed a 1971 live concert, Pink Floyd: Live at Pompeii, in which they performed six songs in the city's ancient Roman amphitheatre.
 The audience consisted only of the film's production crew and some local children.

+In their self-titled debut album, The B-52s made specific reference to both Pompeii and Herculaneum in their song Lava.

 Siouxsie and the Banshees wrote and recorded the punk-inflected dance song "Cities in Dust", which describes the disaster that befell Pompeii and Herculaneum in AD 79.
 The song appears on their album 1985 Tinderbox.
 The jacket of the single remix of the song features the plaster cast of a chained dog killed in Pompeii.

 Pompeii is a 2003 Robert Harris novel featuring an account of the aquarius's race to fix the broken aqueduct in the days before the eruption of Vesuvius.
 Actual events and people inspired the novel.

 "Pompeii" is a 2013 song by the British band Bastille.
 The lyrics refer to the city and the eruption of Mount Vesuvius.

 Pompeii is a 2014 German-Canadian historical disaster film produced and directed by Paul W. S. Anderson.

 45 years after the Pink Floyd recordings, guitarist David Gilmour returned to the Pompeii amphitheatre in 2016 to perform a live concert for his Rattle That Lock Tour.
 This event was considered the first in the amphitheatre to feature an audience since the AD 79 eruption of Vesuvius.